nmfightmaster/thoughtsitory/README.md

 - **summary**: Short label describing the version
 - **notes**: Optional explanation of the version's purpose
 - **content_snapshot**: Deep copy of all messages at the time of snapshot

+**Important Note**: When using the `revert` command, a "Pre-revert snapshot" is automatically created before restoring the target version.
+This ensures you can always recover the state that existed before the revert operation.

 ### File Structure